 Ashleigh Kopec, DVM As one of our overnight emergency doctors, Dr. Kopec can be found treating a variety of cases and performing any given surgery at all hours of the night.
 After she graduated with her DVM from Tuft’s University in 2005, she made her way to Bolton Vet to begin her career.
 She chose our hospital as it allowed her to practice both emergency and routine medicine on a wide variety of cases.
 Growing up locally in Manchester, Dr. Kopec always had pets growing up and chose to become a vet so that she could help the animals she loves.
 She enjoys the challenge of diagnosing difficult cases and treating emergencies but also values the time she spends seeing cases during our routine hours.
 Dr. Kopec’s other interests include neurology and exotic animal medicine.
 At home, Dr. Kopec can be found spending time with her husband (who is also our go-to handy man!) and her four children.
 They share their home with a Great Dane, a Lab/Shepherd Mix and two cats.
 In her free time she also enjoys skiing, running, hiking and camping.

 Connie Lee, DVM joined the Bolton Vet team in 2005 after receiving both her B.A. and D.V.M. degrees from Cornell University.
 She appreciates the BVH staff for their support and level of knowledge and experience, and enjoys working with them on all of the diverse cases that we encounter here at the hospital.
 She is especially interested in canine and feline internal medicine.
 Outside of work, Dr. Lee’s interests include food and wine tasting, traveling, reading, playing the piano, and playing with her Nintendo Wii.
-Dr. Lee and her husband share their home with their young daughter, a three-legged cat named Howie, and a one-eyed cat named Hefty Smurf.
+Dr. Lee and her husband share their home with their two young children, a three-legged cat named Howie, and a one-eyed cat named Hefty Smurf.

 Kenneth Malm, DVM Dr. Malm is known for his excellent skills in soft tissue surgery in addition to his work in companion animal medicine.
 He also has a long history of providing medical care for dairy cows, goats and sheep.
 After spending his childhood outside of Boston, Dr. Malm graduated with his Doctorate in Veterinary Medicine form Iowa State University in 1983.
 With his degree in hand, Dr. Malm made his way to his first job as a veterinarian at Bolton Veterinary Hospital and has been here ever since!
 He says that he finds this field to be extremely rewarding, both emotionally and intellectually and he loves that he gets to spend every day with animals.
 Outside of work, Dr. Malm enjoys cooking and traveling with his wife and shares his home with his three dogs: Nemo (a Sheltie), Annie (a Doberman) and Jack (a Mastiff mix).